How the Ethiopian election violence happened?

 Ethiopia is apprehensive of election violence in 2010!
-Before many some years ago, the pictures of the violence in the Ethiopian election in 2005 still reminds people of harsh political development and raises their fears and bad expectations while Ethiopia prepares for the coming election in 2010.
+Before many years ago, the pictures of the violence in the Ethiopian elections in 2005 still reminds people of harsh political development and raises their fears and bad expectations while Ethiopia prepares for the coming election in 2010.

-Meanwhile, the leader of Coalition for Unity and Democracy is in life sentence imprisonment and the government closes eyes and ears so as not to hear any international pressures to free her and many leaders of the Ethiopian opposition.
+Meanwhile, the leader of Coalition for Unity and Democracy is in life sentence imprisonment and the government closes eyes and ears so as not to hear any international pressures to free her and free many leaders of the Ethiopian opposition.

 Read the beginning of this phrase at Ethiopia page linked above.

 Addis Ababa, the capital city of Ethiopia witnessed total disturbance during the elections in 2005, which made the political situation tense.
 However, the authorities pretend that they are the best to know the best for the country and to make it happen.

 An Ethiopian political source said, some detainees were taken from Ziway detention camp to un known places.
 "These places could possibly be prisons in some destinations of the country, since the government is aware of International field investigations or even interference" the source added.